 Born-global startups face significant delays in the execution of their international market development activities in comparison to the time estimated.
 The main reason is often unstructured and unplanned internationalization behavior.
 Born-globals often enter new markets based on their networks, use market opportunities, or follow existing clients without analyzing the attractiveness of foreign markets.
 This performance reduces the speed of internationalization.
 We would like to acknowledge the importance of a structured market development process starting from a detailed evaluation and selection of foreign markets before they enter them, which is consistent with lean internationalization.

 Lean internationalization is not a synonym of unstructured and opportunistic

 Many companies confuse the word lean, with unstructured and unprepared.
 Risks are very high as most new companies or products simply do not make it, so the risk of losing the entire investment is a real possibility.
 As outlined above, the lean internationalization provides tools to mitigate these risks.
 As many critics say, the lean startup involves sometimes too much testing and not enough preparation.
 We wish to acknowledge the importance of an international strategy and a well-structured market development process before going abroad which goes hand-in-hand with lean methods.
 Firstly, understand and leverage your international network, next step test and establish a benchmark, if possible integrate global players to gain momentum, design your lean internationalization playbook and lastly adapt entry modes to needed speed.

-If you are a new or existing born-global, Kompass can accompany you in your international business project, with decades of experience and a far-reaching international physical network.
-Kompass’s Market Ranking Report (link) can help you evaluate the market potential of 5, 10 or 20 countries simultaneously, and identify new export markets with the highest potential.
+Prime Target can accompany you in your international business project, and assist you in market potential evaluation.
+Prime Target’s Market Ranking Report can help you evaluate the market potential of 5, 10 or 20 countries simultaneously, and identify new export markets with the highest potential.
 This comprehensive and personalized Market Ranking Report can minimize risk, saving time and money, as well as identify new business opportunities abroad.